 Application Note 062: Material emissions testing in the semiconductor and electronics industries

 This Application Note demonstrates the suitability of thermal desorption (TD) technologies to detect emissions from materials in industries employing cleanroom facilities.
 The benefits are exemplified using direct desorption from a PVC foam sheet and dried paint flakes, followed by TD–GC–MS, and purge-and-trap sampling from a hard-drive motor, again followed by TD–GC–MS.

-Application Note 065: Automating measurement of VOCs and SVOCs in materials using direct thermal desorption
+Application Note 065: Automating measurement of VOCs and SVOCs in materials using direct thermal desorption–GC–MS

-This Application Note demonstrates the application of direct thermal desorption for measurement of residual volatiles in materials used in car trim and consumer products.
-Four examples are discussed – PVC foam, polyurethane-based artificial leather, real leather and water-based paint samples (both dried and liquid).
+The application of direct thermal desorption for measurement of residual volatiles in materials used in car trim and consumer products is demonstrated using four examples – PVC foam, polyurethane-based artificial leather, real leather and water-based paint samples (both dried and liquid).

-Application Note 069: Correlation of emission rates determined using the Micro-Chamber/Thermal Extractor with those for conventional emission-chamber tests
+Application Note 069: Correlation of emission rates determined using the Micro-Chamber/Thermal Extractor with those for conventional emissions-chamber tests

-This Application Note shows that there is excellent correlation between emission tests on a sample of PVC wall covering obtained with Markes’ Micro-Chamber/Thermal Extractor and those from a conventional emission chamber.
-This confirms the Micro-Chamber/Thermal Extractor as an ideal tool for the rapid evaluation of emissions from materials during routine quality control and as part of product development.
+In this Application Note we show that there is excellent correlation between emission tests on a sample of PVC wall covering obtained with Markes’ Micro-Chamber/Thermal Extractor (µ-CTE) and those from a conventional emissions chamber.
+This confirms the µ-CTE as an ideal tool for the rapid evaluation of emissions from materials during routine quality control and as part of product development.